-Notes may be sold from time to time by the Bank to any one or more of Barclays Bank PLC, Citigroup Global Markets Limited, Crédit Agricole Corporate and Investment Bank, First Abu Dhabi Bank PJSC, HSBC Bank plc, Merrill Lynch International, MUFG Securities EMEA plc, Mizuho International plc, Natixis, SMBC Nikko Capital Markets Limited, Société Générale, Standard Chartered Bank, UniCredit Bank AG and Wells Fargo Securities International Limited (the "Dealers").
-The arrangements under which Notes may from time to time be agreed to be sold by the Bank to, and purchased by, Dealers are set out in an amended and restated Dealer Agreement dated 30 August 2018 (the "Dealer Agreement") and made between, amongst others, the Bank and the Dealers.
+Notes may be sold from time to time by the Bank to any one or more of Barclays Bank PLC, Citigroup Global Markets Limited, Crédit Agricole Corporate and Investment Bank, First Abu Dhabi Bank PJSC, HSBC Bank plc, J.P.
+Morgan Securities plc, Mizuho International plc, MUFG Securities EMEA plc and Standard Chartered Bank (the "Dealers").
+The arrangements under which Notes may from time to time be agreed to be sold by the Bank to, and purchased by, Dealers are set out in an amended and restated Dealer Agreement dated 16 July 2019 (the "Dealer Agreement") and made between, amongst others, the Bank and the Dealers.
 Any such agreement will, inter alia, make provision for the form and terms and conditions of the relevant Notes, the price at which such Notes will be purchased by the Dealers and the commissions or other agreed deductibles (if any) payable or allowable by the Bank in respect of such purchase.
 The Dealer Agreement makes provision for the resignation or termination of appointment of existing Dealers and for the appointment of additional or other Dealers either generally in respect of the Programme or in relation to a particular Tranche of Notes.